make-software/casper-account-info-contract/README.md

 #### set_url

 Sets a domain URL under which the account information file should be stored for the contract caller.
-Note, that only the dop level domain without the ```.well-known/casper/account-info.<NETWORK_NAME>.json``` part should be provided
+Note, that only the top level domain without the ```.well-known/casper/account-info.<NETWORK_NAME>.json``` part should be provided

 Arguments: